 The millions of gallons of 72ºF water that gush from the springs every hour have created a lush environment which supports over 30 types of trees and bushes and over 100 species of birds.
 The Canyon walls near the springs contain small fossils from an ancient sea that washed over the area 350 million years ago.
 The wood flume, built in 1916, used to supply water from the springs to the Irving and Childs Power Plants which relied on its water to turn their power generating turbines.
 Any further intrusions are now prohibited since the area became the 12,000-acre Fossil Springs Wilderness in 1984.

 A portion of Forest Road 708 is closed from Fossil Springs Trailhead to Waterfall Trailhead until further notice.
 This closure is in effect to provide public health and safety.
+See the Forest Orders page for additional information.
+Access this trailhead from the Strawberry end of Fossil Creek Road.

 The only way to access the Fossil Springs Trailhead by motor-vehicle is to take the road from Strawberry.